 Your response must contain details of action taken or proposed to be taken, setting out the timetable for action.
 Otherwise you must explain why no action is proposed.

 8 COPIES and PUBLICATION

-I have sent a copy of my report to the Chief Coroner and to the following Interested Persons:-
+I have sent a copy of my report to the Chief Coroner and to the following Interested Personswho may find it useful or of interest:- widow of Mr Oakes AVMA